hollyhudson/not_workshop/README.md

 return new_msg;
 ```

+## Saving your work

+**There is no undo in Node Red.**

+Your current flow setup is stored in `~/.node-red/flows_[something].json`.
+It's a good idea to make a copy of this file frequently for back
+up.
+If you put it in version control on github, make sure you
+haven't included any secret authentication information in any of
+the flows.

+Since the structure of the flows is stored as json, you can share your flows, and install other people's flows, by sharing the json description.

 # SNoT - Secure Network of Things

 In general, securing the system is beyond the scope of this workshop.
 The design presented here is not exposed to the internet, so in order to control devices an attacker would have to log onto your home wifi, which provides some basic protection for most threat models (ie., if you are not specifically a target of someone).